 Commencing September 1, 2017, the Institute leased office space under a noncancelable operating lease which expires December 31, 2022.
-The lease requires payments of approximately \$11,500 through February 2018 and payments ranging from approximately \$23,000 to \$26,000 for the remainder of the lease.
+The lease was amended effective April 2020, to reflect a reduction in total square footage in office space.
+Under the amended agreement, required monthly payments ranging from approximately \$17,000 to \$18,000 are due for the duration of the lease.
 The lease allows for a 5-year renewal option through December 31, 2027.